 Piriformis syndrome is a painful condition of the buttocks, though the pain can also extend down through the legs.
 It’s an uncommon neuromuscular disorder caused by compression of the sciatic nerve or weakness of the piriformis tendon.
-The piriformis muscle is a muscle located in the buttocks towards the hip joint.
+The piriformis muscle is located in the buttocks.
 Much of your lower body movement depends on this muscle because it stabilizes the hips and is highly involved in thigh motion — helping to maintain balance as we walk.
 Because of this piriformis syndrome can be highly debilitating if left untreated.

-People with piriformis syndrome usually feel pain, numbness or tingling in the buttocks.
-Sometimes, the pain can be severe and extend down the length of the leg following the injured line of gluteal fascia.
+People with piriformis syndrome often feel pain, numbness or tingling in the buttocks.
+Sometimes, the pain can be severe along the length of the leg following the injured line of gluteal fascia.
 You may notice pain while sitting, going up and down stairs, or running.

 The condition comprises about 5% of cases of low back, buttock, and leg pain.